ArunYogeshwaran/GitHub-Client/README.md

 [<img align="right" src="assets/demo.gif" width="40%">]()
 **This demo features**

-- Gets the closed pull requests corresponding to a User ID and Repository ID specified in BuildConfigField in build.gradle
+- Getting the closed pull requests corresponding to a User ID and Repository ID specified in the BuildConfigField in build.gradle shown above
 - Shows empty state when there are no closed pull requests
 - Shows error state when pull requests couldn't be fetched due to some reason
 - Supports pull to refresh to update the list